cta-observatory/ctapipe/docs/io/index_unofficial.rst

 container:

-* If the file contains raw events, that still require low-level calibration to be useful for offline analysis, then they should be read into the r0 container.
+* If the file contains raw events, that still require low-level calibration to be useful for offline analysis, then they should be read into the `r0` container.
-* If the file contains events which have their low-level calibration fully applied to them, then they should be read into the r1 container.
+* If the file contains events which have their low-level calibration fully applied to them, then they should be read into the `r1` container.
-* If the file contains events which have their low-level calibration fully applied to them AND they are in a proposed format of DL0 (perhaps including a data reduction approach), then they should be stored in the dl0 container.
+* If the file contains events which have their low-level calibration fully applied to them AND the file format is being proposed to CTA as a solution for storing Data-Level-0 information (perhaps including a data reduction approach) to disk, then they should be stored in the `dl0` container.
-* If the file contains events which are already reduced into an extracted charge per pixel, then they should be stored in the dl1 container.
+* If the file contains events which are already reduced into an extracted charge per pixel, then they should be stored in the `dl1` container.

 See this link for more details about the `CTA High-Level Data Model Definitions SYS-QA/160517